mienaikoe/ziyu/Chapters/Chapter5.md

 "No such talk.
 These people can afford to slow down a little bit."

-"You know, I used to keep pace with the trainfairers before I busted my knee."
+"You know, I used to keep pace with the trainferriers before I busted my knee."

 "Oh I bet you could run circles around them," I said, trying to lift his spirits a bit.

 We rode the funicular up the mountain and toward the Senate.
-It made several stops along the way, giving us places to stop and take in the beauty of the city from different angles.
-Compartmentalizing my anxiety was proving to be difficult, but I did so in order to see this beautiful site, possibly for the last time.
+It made several stops along the way, giving us places to stop and marvel at the beauty of the city from above.
+The public workers with their dusty tunics, the scribes with their ink-blotted fingers, all funneling in and out of the car.
+Some were carrying their afternoon meal with them as if they had no time to eat.
+I wondered if they worked through daysleep too.
+Compartmentalizing my anxiety was proving to be difficult with all the chaos, but I did so in order to see Shaki, possibly for the last time.
 I did it to remember.

 "Senate.
 Last stop," called the operator.